Traditional Welsh costume: The origins of the national costume

-The modern costume
+Modern usage

 The modern costume worn by girls on St David's Day, which used to be made by mothers from old costumes, is now commercially available.
 The design, colours and use of lace (which was very rarely associated with Welsh costume during the 19th century), may well be derived from costumes made especially for those competing at the International Eisteddfodau at Llangollen (established in 1947) and other events where dancers required a comfortable and practical costume which was distinct from those worn by representatives from other nations.
 The costume now generally worn by dance teams is based on the tailored gowns originally found in south west Wales.
 The modern costumes worn by girls are normally red with white lace detailing, accompanied by a black and white chequered apron.
 A white shawl and a black hat are also worn, with many wearing the costume on St David's Day (Diwrnod Dewi Sant) accompanying the outfit with a yellow daffodil pinned onto it; the flower most associated with Wales.